Michael Cooper Web Accessibility Specialist

-Ivan graduated as mathematician at the Eötvös Loránd University of Budapest, Hungary, in 1979.
+Ivan Herman graduated as mathematician at the Eötvös Loránd University of Budapest, Hungary, in 1979.
 After a brief scholarship at the Université Paris VI he joined the Hungarian research institute in computer science (SZTAKI) where he worked for 6 years (and turned into a computer scientist…).
-He left Hungary in 1986 and, after a few years in industry, he joined the Centre for Mathematics and Computer Sciences (CWI) in Amsterdam where he has held a tenure position between 1988 and the year of his retirement, i.e., in 2021.
-He received a PhD degree in Computer Science in 1990 at the Leiden University, in the Netherlands.
+He left Hungary in 1986 and, after a few years in industry in Munich, Germany, he joined the Centre Mathematics & Computer Sciences (CWI) in Amsterdam where he had had a tenure position between 1988 and the year of his retirement, i.e., in 2021.
+He received a PhD degree in Computer Science in 1989 at the University of Leiden, in the Netherlands.

 Richard joined the W3C team in July 2002, where he is Strategy Specialist and also Architecture & Technology Specialist for internationalization.
 He is staff contact for and contributes technically to the W3C Internationalization Working Group.

 He serves on the Unicode Editorial Committee, the Unicode Script Ad Hoc committee, and the Unicode Conference board (and has a Unicode Bulldog Award), and coordinated the MultilingualWeb initiative.
 He developed the W3C Internationalization Checker, and in his spare time creates tools (such as UniView) for working with characters and scripts.